 Natural stone does emit some radiation, but it is not enough to cause harm.
 In fact, the earth itself as well as some foods (such as bananas) emit small amounts of radiation.
 Natural stone emits no VOC’s, and is completely safe for both residential and commercial use.
-For more information, visit the Marble Institute of America.
+For more information, visit the Natural Stone Institute.

 Natural stone is one of the most durable, green materials on the market.
 Not only does it last for decades (or even centuries), it is 100% recyclable after use.
-For more information regarding the sustainable qualities of stone, visit this Marble Institute of America page.
+For more information regarding the sustainable qualities of stone, please visit the Natural Stone Institute website.

 Most seams in natural stone are noticeable when up close.
 However, we use an epoxy material to color match the stone with the seam so that it blends with the two adjoining counter tops.

-According to the Marble Institute of America, natural stone can be cantilevered up to nine inches without support.
+According to the Natural Stone Institute, natural stone can be cantilevered up to nine inches without support.
 If more than nine inches is cantilevered, corbels or supports must be use to ensure the stone does not break due to excess weight.

 Marble is a beautiful and excellent choice for any design project, exhibiting classic veining and patterns that cannot be found in other natural stones.
 However, marble requires a bit more care than other natural stones or engineered quartz.
 It is softer and more porous, and therefore etches and stain more easily than other stones.
 As long as all abrasive substances are kept away and the marble is cleaned and re-sealed often, this functional stone will provide years of beauty and uniqueness to your project.

-In general, no. All stone, however, is porous to some extent, but granite has very little porosity.
-Most colors will never show any moisture.
-A few colors may show some moisture if exposed for a period of time.
-Our granite has a sealer applied at the job site after the granite has been installed to help to protect against staining.
+In general, no. All stone is porous to some extent, but granite has very little porosity and most colors will never show any moisture permeation.
+A few colors may show some moisture if exposed for an extended period of time.
+Our granite has a sealer applied at the job site after installation to help to protect against staining.